 \subsubsection{Object Detection}

-To detect and highlight road users in the imagery, the system utilises the YOLO computer vision model \cite{ultralyticsUltralyticsYOLO11}.
-The YOLO11x-seg model provides the highest accuracy computer vision inference out of the YOLO11 family, and is capable of segmenting imagery according to the detected classifications.
-Using a mini-PC (with an Nvidia RTX 4070 GPU) on the vehicle, the average time to extract a segmented frame when using the YOLO11x-seg model is 35.8ms with a standard deviation of 3.1ms.
-Although inference is much faster using the YLO11n-seg model at an average of 7.3ms, the resulting decrease in confidence and increase in misdetections is believed to negate any benefits experienced by processing the imagery faster.
+To detect and highlight road users in the imagery, the system utilises the YOLO computer vision model \cite{redmonYouOnlyLook2016}.
+The YOLO11x-seg model provides the highest accuracy computer vision inference of the YOLO11 family, and is capable of segmenting imagery according to the detected classifications.
+Using the vehicle's Nvidia RTX 4070 GPU, the average time to extract a segmented frame using the YOLO11x-seg model is 35.8 ms with a standard deviation of 3.1 ms. Although inference is much faster using the smaller YOLO11n-seg model at an average of 7.3 ms, the resulting decrease in confidence and increase in misdetections is believed to negate any benefits experienced by faster processing.